ximarketing/ximarketing.github.io/server/intranet/README.md

 The A/B card and proxy route are one optional feature profile, delimited by the `XIMARKETING AB TEST FEATURE` markers in `portal.py` and `Caddyfile.proxy.example`.
-Classroom Picker has its own independent `XIMARKETING CLASSROOM PICKER FEATURE` marker pair.
-Keep exactly one complete pair for each optional feature in each source file.
+Classroom Picker and Haggle Arena have their own independent `XIMARKETING CLASSROOM PICKER FEATURE` and `XIMARKETING HAGGLE FEATURE` marker pairs.
+Keep exactly one complete pair for each optional feature in each source file. `intranet-feature-profile.sh` is the sole renderer for the eight supported combinations: `base`, `ab`, `picker`, `full`, `haggle`, `ab-haggle`, `picker-haggle`, and `full-haggle`.
+The historical `full` name continues to mean A/B Test plus Classroom Picker;
-`intranet-feature-profile.sh` is the sole renderer for the four supported combinations (`base`, `ab`, `picker`, and `full`); installers and updaters must not duplicate or hand-edit feature state.
+`full-haggle` enables all three optional resources.
+Installers and updaters must not duplicate or hand-edit feature state.

 Every protected host request still performs a server-side session check.
 The gateway auth-check capacity and portal queue remain separate from the public